Using Your Phone Abroad

 Data roaming can be very expensive, so try to use WiFi networks whenever possible.
 Before you depart, download one of the free 'WiFi finder' apps that use your phone's GPS to locate nearby free wireless networks.

-Turning off your data will ensure that, when you're not on Wi-Fi, apps don't eat up all your data or make you exceed your data.
+Turning off your data will ensure that, when you're not on Wi-Fi, apps don't use all of your data or make you exceed your data limit.
 You can still send and receive calls or texts while your data roaming is off.
 Keeping your phone in airplane mode will save your battery charge.
 Disabling "push notifications" and manually loading your email will help save data as well.

 Google Voice, WhatsApp, Skype, FaceTime and Facebook Messenger are all free apps that allow you to inexpensively communicate with people in the US.